CALL FOR PARTICIPATION: InfoVis Papers

 All deadlines are at 5:00pm Pacific Time (PDT).

 JOURNAL PUBLICATION AND DATE OF PUBLICATION

-Papers accepted to IEEE InfoVis will appear in a special issue (Dec 2012) of the IEEE Transactions on Visualization and Computer Graphics (TVCG).
-This special issue will be published before the conference, the publication date being December 2012.
+Papers accepted to IEEE InfoVis will appear in a special issue (Dec 2013) of the IEEE Transactions on Visualization and Computer Graphics (TVCG).
+This special issue will be published online the first day of the conference.
 Papers (including supplemental material) will undergo a revision and review cycle after initial notification of review results in order to ensure that they are acceptable for publication and presentation in the journal.
 The paper and supplemental material will also appear in the IEEE Digital Library.

-All three conferences appearing at IEEE VisWeek 2012 (Vis, InfoVis and VAST) use the Precision Conference System (PCS) to handle their submission and reviewing process.
+All three conferences at IEEE VIS 2013 (VAST, InfoVis and SciVis) use the Precision Conference System (PCS) to handle their submission and reviewing process.
 PCS is available at https://precisionconference.com/~vgtc/.
 When submitting your manuscript please make sure that you submit it to your intended conference by clicking the appropriate conference header in the conference system landing page.
 If you are unsure which venue you should submit to, you can use the call for papers on this website, as well as last year's published proceedings as a guideline.

 DETAILED SUBMISSION GUIDELINES

 When preparing your submission, please make sure that you carefully read and adhere to the paper submission guidelines.